dt222cc/1dv450-dt222cc/3-spa/README.md

 $ rails server -p $PORT -b $IP
 ```

-## Initial setup for the single page application
+## The Single Page Application

-One way of doing this is by cloning the repository, navigate to `3-spa` and open a console window.
+App is not available online/live.
+One way of doing this is by cloning the repository to your system and have it run there.

-Run `npm install` to grab the dependencies, steps for setting up `node.js` might be necessary if this step does not work.

-## Running the app

 Runs like a typical express app:

-    node app.js
+Navigate to `3-spa` and open a console window, run `npm install` to grab the dependencies, steps for setting up `npm & node.js` might be necessary if this step does not work. run `node app.js` to boot server up.
 Open a web-browser, URL is `localhost:3000`.

 ## Extra

-If no events are being displayed, check the URL used (3-spa/app/public/app/app.js) and check if the API is working.
+If no events are being displayed, check the URL used (3-spa/app/public/app/app.js) and check if the API is working as indended.

-Does not handle places with the same name.

 ## Credentials